 Located in Chatham, MA

-Three of our workshops this Summer: Carol Maguire, Joe Paquet & Ted Nutall.
+Our workshops for Summer are booking up quickly.
+Here is a sampling: Carol Maguire, Joe Paquet & Daniel Keys.
 Please go to the drop down tab for more information.

 If the Monomoy School District closes due to inclement weather, the Creative Arts Center will also close.